-Exchange student program-domestic: Any arrangement between a student and a college that permits study for a semester or more at anoth External degree program: A program of study in which students earn credits toward a degree through independent study, college courses, Extracurricular activities (as admission factor): Special consideration in the admissions process given for participation in both school and First-time student: A student attending any institution for the first time at the level enrolled.
+Exchange student program-domestic: Any arrangement between a student and a college that permits study for a semester or more at anoth External degree program: A program of study in which students earn credits toward a degree through independent study, college courses, Extracurricular activities (as admission factor): Special consideration in the admissions process given for participation in both school an First-time student: A student attending any institution for the first time at the level enrolled.
 Includes students enrolled in the fall term who First-time, first-year student: A student attending any institution for the first time at the undergraduate level.
-Includes students enrolled in First-year student: A student who has completed less than the equivalent of 1 full year of undergraduate work; that is, less than 30 semeste New student orientation: Orientation addressing the academic, social, emotional, and intellectual issues involved in beginning college.
-M Full-time student (undergraduate): A student enrolled for 12 or more semester credits, 12 or more quarter credits, or 24 or more clock hor Geographical residence (as admission factor): Special consideration in the admission process given to students from a particular region, s Grade-point average (academic high school GPA): The sum of grade points a student has earned in secondary school divided by the num Graduate student: A student who holds a bachelor's or equivalent, and is taking courses at the post-baccalaureate level.
+Includes students enrolled in First-year student: A student who has completed less than the equivalent of 1 full year of undergraduate work; that is, less than 30 semeste Food and housing (charges)-on campus: Assume double occupancy in institutional housing and 19 meals per week (or maximum meal p Full-time student (undergraduate): A student enrolled for 12 or more semester credits, 12 or more quarter credits, or 24 or more clock housed Geographical residence (as admission factor): Special consideration in the admission process given to students from a particular region, s Grade-point average (academic high school GPA): The sum of grade points a student has earned in secondary school divided by the num Graduate student: A student who holds a bachelor's or equivalent, and is taking courses at the post-baccalaureate level.